wfjm/w11/doc/README_buildsystem_ISE.md

 the name of the VHDL source file.

 All file names are relative to the current directory.
-A recursive traversal through all vbom's gives for each vhld module all sources needed to compile it.
+A recursive traversal through all vbom's gives for each VHDL module all sources needed to compile it.
 The vbomconv script in tools/bin does this and generates depending on options
 - make dependency files